cirosantilli/latex-submodule/readme.md

 Makes all .tex and .md (markdown) files under IN_DIR (recursive) into pdfs.

-Puts outputs under `OUT_DIR` configuraion parameter.
+Puts outputs under a directory named `OUT_DIR` configuraion parameter.

+Empty directories are removed from the output.

 ## view

 Implies the all target

-View the file whose relative path without extension from IN_DIR equals VIEW using the viewer program VIEWER
+View the file whose relative path without extension from `IN_DIR` equals `VIEW` using the viewer program `VIEWER` as:

+    VIEWER VIEW

 Example:

     make view VIEWER=okular VIEW=subdir/index

+would run something like:

+    okular _out/subdir/index.pdf

 ## clean

-Remove OUT_DIR and AUX_DIR and any files which are any type output by either latex, pdflatex, bibtex or synctex for example `.pdf`, `.ps`, `synctex.gz`, `.out`, etc.
+Remove `OUT_DIR` and `AUX_DIR` and any files which are any type output by either latex, pdflatex, bibtex or synctex for example `.pdf`, `.ps`, `synctex.gz`, `.out`, etc.

 The removal of files under IN_DIR is done so that users who use their editors to compile